ph-rast/bmgarch/README.md

 time-series of lenght 100, the predictor needs to be entered as a 100 by 3 matrix as well.

-As an example, we will add `nissan` as the predictor for C in a bivariate MGARCH:
+To illustrate, we will add `nissan` as the predictor for C in a bivariate MGARCH:

     # Fit CCC(1, 1) with constant on the mean structure.